-Fluctuating temperatures and weather patterns in East Tennessee might be taking a toll on the growing season.
+Fluctuating temperatures and weather patterns here in East Tennessee may be taking a toll on the growing season.

 In the past week, East Tennessee felt record-breaking temperatures, both hot and cold.

-Jeff Fox, co-owner of the Fruit & Berry Patch, said he doesn't know how his crops will handle the drastic changes in weather but he's noticing change.
+Jeff Fox, co-owner of the Fruit & Berry Patch said he's doesn't know how his crops will handle the drastic changes in weather, but he's noticing change.

 His crops are still recovering from last year’s drought.

-Normally during this time of year Fox has to thin out his apple trees by hand because there are so many buds.
-This year, though, there are much less.
+Normally, this time of year, Fox has to thin out his apple trees by hand because there are so many buds.
+But, this year, there are much less.